What Graduate Degree is Best for Your Career Goals?

-The time and money that graduate school requires can make earning a graduate degree a challenging endeavor.
-So, it is vital to determine your career goals and choose the graduate degree program that will help you to achieve them.
+The time and money that graduate school requires can make earning an advanced degree a challenging endeavor.
+So, it is vital to determine your career goals and choose the right graduate degree program that will help you to achieve them.
 The three main types of graduate degrees are graduate certificates, master’s degrees, and doctoral degrees.

 Graduate degrees are not the only items a graduate degree program can furnish.
 If you don’t want to quit your job or commit to full-time study to obtain a graduate degree, a graduate certificate may be just the option for you.

-If you have a bachelor's degree, you can earn graduate certificates to advance your career or launch a new one, to meet licensing requirements, or just to learn about a field that is of interest to you.
+If you have a bachelor’s degree, you can earn graduate certificates to advance your career, meet licensing requirements to launch a new career, or learn about a new field that is of interest to you.

-Because many colleges and universities allow students to apply credits earned in graduate certificate programs toward graduate degrees, it can be viewed as the first step toward earning a master's degree.
+Because many colleges and universities allow students to apply credits earned in graduate certificate programs toward graduate degrees, it can also be the first step toward earning a master’s degree.

-Master's degree programs provide a comprehensive education in a particular field.
-Frequently, specific professions in fields such as health care, information technology, or business require that you obtain a master's degree for entry-level positions.
-A master's degree in other fields, such as education, may boost your salary or give you better job prospects.
-So, graduate degree programs at the master's level include both professional and academic degrees.
+Providing a comprehensive education, master’s degree programs include both professional and academic degrees.
+Frequently, specific professions in fields such as healthcare, information technology, or business require that you obtain a master’s degree for entry-level positions.
+A master’s degree in other fields, such as education, may boost your salary or give you better job prospects.

-Graduate degree programs that result in a Ph.D. or other doctoral degree typically require 4 to 8 years of extensive coursework and research in a discipline that culminates with the writing of a dissertation (extensive research paper).
+Graduate degree programs that result in a Ph.D., Ed.D., or D.B.A typically require 3 to 6 years of extensive coursework and research in a discipline that culminates with the writing of a dissertation (extensive research paper).

-You might need to earn this graduate school degree to pursue a career as a professor or researcher at a college or university, a research institution, or a government agency.
-You might also want to acquire a doctoral degree to remain marketable in a highly competitive industry or obtain a managerial position.
+You might need to earn a doctorate in order to pursue a career as a professor or researcher at a college or university, a research institution, or a government agency.
+A doctoral degree can also help you to remain marketable in a highly competitive industry, as well as obtain a managerial position.